 In part one of this series, we discussed how marketing resource management systems can be used to enable Sales to demonstrate thought leadership and help nurture leads through to close.
 In part two, we discuss strategies for getting your distributed sales channels engaged in using marketing technology systems to their full potential.

 In Olympic training, preparation is everything.
 Olympic athletes prepare rigorously to become champions in their respective events, and the process demands unwavering commitment, discipline and focus.
 Just as athletes develop their skills and expertise over time, so do leads need to be consistently nurtured.
 You can’t qualify for the Olympics after taking one swimming lesson – nor does it make sense to ask for a prospect’s business the first time you encounter a lead.
 With myriad messages competing for your prospect’s attention, a formal lead nurturing strategy can help to convert new leads into customers by providing the right content at the right time.
 Here are five steps for designing your lead nurturing strategy and creating content that converts.

 Jun 07, 2012

-Our latest expert perspective for the DocuStar Marketing Organizational Leadership blog
+Our latest expert perspective for the DocuStar (now Vya) Marketing Organizational Leadership blog

 series comes from Chris Morrison, President at The Geode Group, a Cincinnati-based management consulting and sales coaching firm.
 Prior to co-founding The Geode Group with his brother, Tim Morrison, Chris held past high-tech management roles at NCR, Ernst & Young, and ClearOne Communications, while Tim’s background in the steel industry includes general management roles at Bethlehem Steel Corp, Olympic Steel, and Baldwin Steel.